 The most salient characteristics of both performances are: 1) a variety of flute sound (the ability to adjust tone/tonal color and vibrato, as appropriate); 2) clarity of texture and purity of text, including a judicious employment of ornamentation, lending a stylistically authentic feel; 3) perfectly chosen, lively tempos; and above all, 4) an irrepressible sense of joy.
 And while these two performances are very similar in these regards, Karl-Heinz Schutz (Vienna Philharmonic solo flutist) adds one more level of sublime musical bliss - his is hands-down the most musical and gracious of any I have heard.

 Schutz would be #1 for me if not for the consummate perfection of Oxalys.
 Oxalys is a chamber group which is used to playing together, not just assembled for this recording.
 Their unanimity of approach and ensemble is unmatched.
 But the real attraction is flutist, Toon Fret.
-He plays with phenomenal variety - of tone, dynamics, expression and ornamentation - which is endlessly enthralling.
-And his vibrancy in piano passages, even when utilizing very little vibrato, is simply exquisite.
+He plays with dazzling variety - of tone, dynamics, expression and ornamentation.
+And his vibrancy of tone in piano passages, even when utilizing very little vibrato, is simply exquisite.
 This is the most uplifting and joyful Mozart I have ever experienced.
 All of which, combined with the most natural and realistic recording, secures their place firmly at the top.

 Gary Schocker's recording came as a total shock (sorry...pun intended).
 He's completely unknown to me, and from what I can ascertain, based upon searches of his recording oeuvre, he appears to be something of a Folk artist.
 His albums all come with titles such as "Healing Music", "Flute Forest", "Airborne", "For Dad", etc. And then...there's Mozart!
 That this one appears on the Chesky label afforded it some credibility in my view, and I obtained a copy.
 Chesky is one of the early, great "audiophile" labels, specializing in digital recordings of new-age jazz ensembles and expertly remastered Classical material, mainly from RCA and Reader's Digest.
 This Mozart is an original Chesky digital recording, and it is stunning in its clarity and realism - bright, open, clear, detailed, and "present".
 And Schocker proves to be a formidable flutist, possessing a beautiful, crystalline sound and very stylish playing.
 It is abundantly clear from the very first note there is a sense of new discovery about his playing which is absolutely thrilling.